The quadric flat torus theorem: Appendix. Combinatorial surface maps

-\begin{thm} \thmlabel{surfaceMap} Let $X$ be a combinatorial 2-complex and $S$ a closed, orientable surface of nonzero genus.
+\begin{apxthm} \apxthmlabel{surfaceMap} Let $X$ be a combinatorial 2-complex and $S$ a closed, orientable surface of nonzero genus.
 Let $\phi_*:\pi_1 S\to \pi_1 X$ be an embedding.
-Then there exists a combinatorial structure on $S$ and a combinatorial map $\phi:S\to X$ inducing $\phi_*$. \end{thm}
+Then there exists a combinatorial structure on $S$ and a combinatorial map $\phi:S\to X$ inducing $\phi_*$. \end{apxthm}